- The latest research on ADHD and how to treat it

 - Should I medicate my child if they have been diagnosed with ADHD?

-Dr. Stephen Hinshaw, a professor of psychology at the University of California, has spent many years researching ADHD in young girls and female adolescents.
+Dr. Stephen Hinshaw, a professor of psychology at the University of California, has spent many years researching ADHD in girls.
 In 2002, his research led him to some interesting discoveries, and he revealed that “we were initially taught that ADHD is a boys’ phenomenon.”
 However, “three decades later, we know this is an equal opportunity condition.”

-So, ADHD doesn’t discriminate on the basis of gender.
+So, in terms of ADHD in girls vs. boys, the condition doesn’t discriminate on the basis of gender.
 Since the Centers for Disease Control and Prevention (CDC) has determined that boys are far more likely to receive an ADHD diagnosis than girls, it leads us to wonder why this may be the case.

 Types of ADHD